cioccarellia/ksprefs/README.md

 ```

 ## Sample project
-If you wish a complete and detailed PoC with code examples you can check out the :app module of this repository, you will find an android app that's about this library and its functions in depth.
+If you need a complete and detailed PoC with code examples you can check out the :app module of this repository.

-## Concept
-Android default SharedPreferences APIs allows you to dynamically store some configuration data on your application internal (and private) storage.
-With the time, android had become more popular and so many softwares were developed.
-The result is that secure informations, critical/sensitive data (and billing details) are often stored there [without even a basic protection](https://medium.com/@andreacioccarelli/android-sharedpreferences-data-weakness-66a44f070e76).
-This library aims to terminate easy application hacking and security mechanisms bypass.

 ## License
 ```